Sravyatogarla/Model-Evaluation-and-Optimization-Breast-Cancer-Classification/README.md

 # Model Evaluation and Optimization - Breast Cancer Classification

-This project is the **7th module** in the **Edureka Data Science with SQL Program**, focusing on evaluating and optimizing machine learning models to solve a real-world binary classification problem using the **Breast Cancer Wisconsin dataset**.
+This project is the **7th Project** in the **Edureka Data Science with SQL Program LMS**, focusing on evaluating and optimizing machine learning models to solve a real-world binary classification problem using the **Breast Cancer Wisconsin dataset**.

 ---